intel/media-delivery/doc/features/ffmpeg/README.md

 ```

 There are few other modes exposed by QSV Plugins, like AVBR, QVBR, ICQ and few others.
-These modes are not recommended in most use cases and are subject to be deprecated
+These modes are currently not recommended, and some cases may become subject to be
-in the future.
+deprecated.

 MJPEG encoder does not have bitrate control and in general uses separate configuration
 options.
 It's typical usage would be: